elyssak10/INST_consolidation_project1/README.md

 # INST_consolidation_project1
-This code only runs for one player run code in anaconda prompt?
+run code in ?
-•	The object of the game is to guess a secret word from a bank of words split into three categories: school, countries, fruit The program will choose one word randomly from these categories
+•	The object of the game is to guess a secret word from a bank of words split into three categories: school, countries, fruit The program will choose one word randomly from these categories.

 1. The game will welcome the user with a message personalized to their name, after user inputs name of choice
 2. As a hint, it will automatically tell the user what category the random word is from